 To make the 4 Season an all-season tire, Continental designed this tire with a double layer of Vectran breaker under the tread, an extra layer of DuraSkin from bead to bead, and a silica compound optimized for cold and wet weather.

 When going for a tire like the Grand Prix 4 Season, rolling resistance is probably not the most important point to consider.
 Puncture resistance and grip on wet and cold surfaces will be the main selling point.
 I do think it's interesting to know the rolling resistance of the 4 Season, especially at lower air pressures.

-Most Continental high-end tires use the Continental Black Chili compound which always performs excellently in the rolling resistance tests.
-Surprisingly, the 4 Season doesn't use the Black Chili compound but instead uses a different "Max Grip" silica compound.
-This is a softer silica compound which can be used in all weather conditions.
-This will probably make the biggest difference during the rolling resistance test
+Most Continental high-end tires use the Black Chili compound which always performs excellent in the rolling resistance tests.
+The 4 Season doesn't use the Black Chili compound but instead uses a different "Max Grip" compound.
+This compound is a softer silica compound which provides more grip in all-weather conditions.
+The compound change will probably make the biggest difference during the rolling resistance tests.

 |Model||Grand Prix 4 Season|